-Scandium International is a specialty metals and alloys company focused on developing the production and sales of scandium and other specialty metals.
+Scandium International is a specialty metals and alloys company focused on developing the production and sale of scandium and other specialty metals.
 The Company intends to utilize its knowhow and, in certain instances, patented technologies to maximize opportunities in scandium and other specialty metals.

 The Company was formed in 2006, under the name Golden Predator Mines Inc. As part of a reorganization and spin-out of the Company's precious metals portfolio in March 2009, the Company changed its name to EMC Metals Corp.
 In order to reflect our emphasis on mining for scandium minerals, effective November 19, 2014, we changed our name to Scandium International Mining Corp.
-The Company currently trades on the Toronto Stock Exchange under the symbol "SCY."
+The Company currently trades on the Toronto Stock Exchange under the symbol "SCY".

-Our focus of operations is the exploration and development of the Nyngan scandium deposit located in New South Wales ("NSW"), Australia ("Nyngan" or the "Nyngan Scandium Project").
-We also hold exploration stage properties in Australia, known as the "Honeybugle Scandium Property," and in Finland, known as the "Kiviniemi Scandium Property."
-In addition, the Company is pursuing copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, cobalt and other critical metals from solvent extraction (SX) raffinate and other acidic waste streams in certain acid leach copper operations.
+Our focus of operations is the exploration and development of the Nyngan scandium deposit located in New South Wales ("NSW"), Australia ("Nyngan" or the "Nyngan Scandium Project.")
+We also hold exploration-stage properties in Australia, known as the "Honeybugle Scandium Property", and in Finland, known as the "Kiviniemi Scandium Property."

 We acquired a 100% interest in the Nyngan Scandium Project in June of 2014 pursuant to the terms of a settlement agreement with Jervois Mining Ltd. of Melbourne, Australia.
-The project is held through our Australian subsidiary, EMC Metals Australia Pty Ltd. ("EMC Australia" or "EMC-A"), which also holds the Honeybugle Scandium Property.
+The project is held through our Australian subsidiary, EMC Metals Australia Pty Ltd. ("EMC Australia"), which also holds the Honeybugle Scandium Property.